INTERNET SAFETY POLICY

 - No waiting for an available PC

-- No enforced time limits—connect as long as you like
+- No enforced time limits—connect as long as

 - Fast access